When to plant carrots

 How long until carrots is ready to harvest?

-About 70 days from transplant or sowing.
-In zone 6, plants set out around Apr 9 are typically ready near Jun 18.
+About 70 days from planting until first harvest.
+In zone 6, carrots planted around Apr 9 is typically ready near Jun 18.